ppgia-unifor/kubow/tools/README.md

 * [istio](./istio): a service mesh tool.

-## Getting started
+## Deployment instructions

 To deploy each of those tools in your cluster, follow the intructions provided in the tools' respective folder.

-To deploy all required tools, just run `sh deploy-tools.sh`
+To deploy all the required tools, just run `sh deploy-tools.sh`

-To destroy/undeploy required tools, just run `sh destroy-tools.sh`
+To destroy/undeploy the required tools, just run `sh destroy-tools.sh`